Skip to content

-Malaga is one of the famous cities in Spain, it is located On the Costa del Sol coast south of Spain and it overlooks the Mediterranean Sea.
-Malaga is home to several civilizations such as the Roman and Phoenician civilizations and the Islamic Andalusian.
+Malaga is one of the famous cities in Spain.
+It is located on the Costa del Sol coast south of Spain, overlooking the Mediterranean Sea.
+Malaga is home to several civilizations, including the Roman and Phoenician civilizations and the Islamic Andalusian.

 The history of Malaga spans about 2,800 years, as it was founded by the Phoenicians in 770 BC, making it one of the oldest cities in Europe.
 After the fall of the empire and the end of the Visigothic era, the city of Malaga came under Islamic rule for 800 years.

-The city has become an important regional trading center and the famous traveler Ibn Battuta described it as one of the largest and most beautiful cities of Andalusia, which provides amenities both on the sea and on land.
+The city has become an important regional trading centre, and the famous traveller Ibn Battuta described it as one of Andalusia’s largest and most beautiful cities.
+It provides amenities both on land and in the sea.

-Malaga contains a group of the most tourist places in Spain ideal for family tourism as museums of culture, arts and antiques, and also a group of developed beaches surrounded by mountain ranges and many magnificent parks.
-In the coming part, we will get to know more about Malaga, places in it, and things to do there.
+Malaga contains some of the most tourist places in Spain, ideal for family tourism, such as museums of culture, arts, and antiques.
+It also has a group of developed beaches surrounded by mountain ranges and many magnificent parks.
+In the coming part, we will learn more about Malaga, its places, and things to do there.

-The climate in Malaga is semi-tropical, with mild winter and hot summer and the city experiencing the warmest winter of any European city.
-The temperature average in winter is 17 degrees from December till February.
-While the temperature average in summer is from 26 to 34 degrees in the period between April and November.
+The climate in Malaga is semi-tropical, with mild winters and hot summers.
+The city experiences the warmest winter of any European city.
+The temperature average in winter is 17 degrees from December to February, while the temperature average in summer is 26 to 34 degrees between April and November.

 Things to do in Malaga

-As it is known that Malaga is one of the famous European cities, it is full of many fantastic places to visit and discover, so let us see more about Malaga and what you can do there.
+As it is known, Malaga is one of the famous European cities.
+It is full of many fantastic places to visit and discover, so let’s learn more about Malaga and what you can do there.

 Alcazaba of Malaga